Jonathon Ceglar: AFL career

-He was promoted to the main player list with selection 59 in the 2013 AFL Draft.
-He became a senior team regular in the 2014 season and played 15 games, including the Qualifying and Preliminary Finals, but he was unluckily replaced by Ben McEvoy in Hawthorn's winning Grand Final team.
+He was promoted to the main player list with selection 59 in the 2013 AFL draft.
+He became a senior team regular in the 2014 season and played 15 games, including the Qualifying and Preliminary Finals, and was replaced by Ben McEvoy in Hawthorn's winning Grand Final team.

-Ceglar had a good start to the 2015 season, playing the first 13 games, but was hampered by injury in the second half.
-Due to his good performance in the first half of 2015, Ceglar signed a two-year contract extension, which ensured that he remained remain a Hawk until the end of 2017.
+In the 2015 season he played the first 13 games, and was hampered by injury in the second half.
+Ceglar signed a two-year contract extension, which ensured that he remained remain a Hawk until the end of 2017.